kjs73/Nim/doc/lib.rst

   Macro based standard string interpolation / formatting.
 Inpired by Python's ```f``-strings.

-* `strmisc <strmisc.html>`_
-  This module contains uncommon string handling operations that do not fit with the commonly used operations in strutils.

 * `parseutils <parseutils.html>`_
   This module contains helpers for parsing tokens, numbers, identifiers, etc.